certbot/certbot/docs/using.rst

 nginx_      Y    Y    Very experimental and not included in certbot-auto_.
 =========== ==== ==== ===============================================================

-There are many third-party-plugins_ available.
+There are also many third-party-plugins_ available.

 Apache
 ------